ballerina-attic/module-ballerinax-jira/README.md

 if you log in and do not have permission to view something in JIRA, you will not be able to view it using the Ballerina JIRA Connector as well.*

-Ballerina Jira connector currently provides basic authentication as the authentication method.
+Ballerina JIRA connector currently provides basic authentication as the authentication method.
 Please follow the following steps to authenticate your connector.

-- Obtain your Jira user account credentials(username and password).
+- Obtain your JIRA user account credentials(username and password).
-  If you currently dont have a Jira account, you can create a new Jira account from [JIRA Sign-Up Page](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).
+  If you currently dont have a JIRA account, you can create a new JIRA account from [JIRA Sign-Up Page](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).

 - Provide the credentials to your endpoint in the initialization step, as shown